WHAT TO DO: 4-DAY LONDON ITINERARY

 Food in London

 It is not only about fish & chips in London.
 I love the endless amounts of restaurants in London.
 As a vegetarian, it is quite easy to find veggie food (much easier than it is in Paris, for example), and even finding good vegan food is easy.
 You have many fine-dining restaurants as well as cheaper places to eat – you will find everything from fast food to healthy choices, and you will get traditional British food as well as all food from all around the world.

 Where to Stay in London for 4 Days

 Accommodation in London is quite expensive – so even the more budget-friendly places cost a bit or are quite far from the city center.

 Here are some of the best-rated hotels for each budget:

-Luxury Hotels in London: London is home to numerous luxury hotels – if you find something easily it is luxury accommodation in London.
+$$$ – Luxury Hotels in London: London is home to numerous luxury hotels.
+If you find something easily, it is a luxury accommodation in London.
 Ritz-Carlton is one of the top hotels – it is also conveniently located in the city center and quite close to Buckingham Palace.
 Click here for the best rates and more info.

-I once stayed at this hostel and can definitely recommend it if you are a hostel fan.
-It is conveniently located and if you book a bed in a dorm you can actually get a bargain.
-Click here to get the best rates for YHA London Central
+$ – Budget Hotels in London: I once stayed at this hostel – YHA London Central – and can definitely recommend it if you are a hostel fan.
+It is conveniently located, and if you book a bed in a dorm, you can actually get a bargain.
+Click here to get your room at the hostel.

 Day 1 in London